 Consider installing solar panels

-The installation of solar panels is a dream for many home-owners, but its sheer cost prevents many from making this a reality.
+The installation of solar panels is a dream for many homeowners, but its sheer cost prevents many from making this a reality.
 It is even harder in the absence of government funding, although the cost of solar power is gradually falling as the technology behind it becomes increasingly accessible.
-If you spend an estimated £7,000 on installing solar panels, you are most likely to have recouped this investment within five years, meaning that all subsequent savings translate into direct profit.
+As it becomes more feasible, you can use this solar financing calculator to determine the costs of having the panels fitted at your house, how it might benefit you in the long term, and what sort of profit you could hope to make.
+As an example, if you spend an estimated £7,000 on installing solar panels, you are most likely to have recouped this investment within five years, meaning that all subsequent savings translate into direct profit.